Paragon Solutions: United States

 Paragon sells to the United States government.
 The New York Times reported that the Biden administration allowed the Drug Enforcement Administration to use Graphite.
 Paragon reportedly hired WestExec Advisors in 2019, as well as Holland & Knight in 2023, to advise it on remaining in the US government's good graces.

 In March of 2023, President Joe Biden issued Executive Order 14093, banning "operational use by the United States Government of commercial spyware that poses risks to national security or has been misused by foreign actors to enable human rights abuses around the world."

 In 2024, a $2 million contract with US Immigration and Customs Enforcement (ICE) was reportedly paused and placed under compliance review, "to review and verify compliance with Executive Order 14093."
 According to Wired, experts said that "the level of seriousness with which the US government approaches the compliance review of the Paragon contract will influence international trust in the executive order."

 Following the January 2025 inauguration of President Donald Trump, the second Trump administration reversed or circumvented the Biden-era ban, and began acquiring phone-hacking spyware (notably Paragon Solutions' Graphite.).

 In 2025, Trump lifted the pause, allowing ICE to use Paragon's spyware tools.

-Late September, 2025, Trump labeled "Antifa" a "domestic terrorist organization," and issued an executive order to all federal agencies to investigate it.
+In September 2025, Trump labeled "Antifa" a "domestic terrorist organization," and issued an executive order to all federal agencies to investigate it.
 ICE acting director, Todd Lyons, said in an interview that ICE will investigate anti-ICE protester networks, "to track the money.
 We are going to track these ringleaders... and... professional agitators."
-In October 2025, reporter Rachel Maddow warned that ICE's new surveillance resources -- including their spyware, which can be covertly inserted into anyone's phone from a drone hovering over a protest -- can be used to target and spy on anyone without a warrant, including any political opposition.
-Former government officials, Democratic politicians, and civil rights advocates, have complained that ICE is now being permitted and empowered to engage in sweeping surveillance and tracking of Americans engaging in Constitutionally permissible political action.
+In October 2025, reporter Rachel Maddow warned that ICE's new surveillance resources — including their spyware, which she said can be covertly inserted into anyone's phone from a drone hovering over a protest — can be used to target and spy on anyone without a warrant, including any political opposition.
+Former government officials, Democratic politicians, and civil rights advocates, have complained that ICE is now being permitted and empowered to engage in sweeping surveillance and tracking of Americans engaging in constitutionally permissible political action.

+In April 2026, acting director of ICE Todd Lyons confirmed in a letter to the House Committee on Oversight and Government Reform that the agency was using Graphite.